Aggravated assault with a deadly weapon

 Possible Defenses

-If you or someone you know is facing charges of aggravated assault with a deadly weapon, it’s essential to consider potential defenses.
+If you or someone you know is facing charges of aggravated assault with a deadly weapon, it’s crucial to explore potential defenses that could mitigate the charges or lead to a favorable outcome.
 Some common defenses include:

-- Lack of Intent: Arguing that there was no intention to cause harm or that the weapon was not used.
+• Lack of Intent: This defense argues that the accused did not have the intention to cause harm or that the weapon was not used in a threatening manner, which can be pivotal in reducing charges.

 Impact on Victims and Offenders